Are you expecting news of redundancies at work?

 I invite you to read this article Facing Redundancy: 8 Things To Do If You Think Your Job Might Be Made Redundant

-Clarity Career Management offers Career Counselling, Career Coaching and Outplacement Services and can be contacted on 1300 851821.
-These services often be negotiated as part of your redundancy package and will make a huge difference to your confidence as you make decisions about your future, as well as to the strategies that you will use to get your next job.
+Clarity Career Management offers Career Counselling and Career Coaching services.
+These services will make a huge difference to your confidence as you make decisions about your future, as well as to the strategies that you will use to get your next job.